cezarbajenaru/k8s-gitops-apps/readme.md

 kubectl get applications -n argocd  # to gget what apps are running then kubectl describe application root-application -n argocd  # see what is working and what errors exist

+step 5 - Security :

+Adding github to known hosts:

+# this could already be configured but you can try it / ArgoCD install already includes a known-hosts CM.

+ssh-keyscan github.com > github_known_hosts
+kubectl -n argocd create configmap argocd-ssh-known-hosts-cm \
+  --from-file=ssh_known_hosts=github_known_hosts

+# then hit this for Argo to restart with the above setting
+kubectl -n argocd rollout restart deployment argocd-repo-server

+# now we have to use the existing known hosts and use it for kubernetes configuration map

+kubectl -n argocd create configmap argocd-ssh-known-hosts-cm \
+  --from-file=ssh_known_hosts=github_known_hosts \
+  -o yaml --dry-run=client | kubectl apply -f -

+# this command will read the ssh key used for github and then use it in kubernetes secrets stored inside the cluster
+kubectl -n argocd create secret generic repo-ssh-creds \
+  --from-literal=sshPrivateKey="$(cat ~/.ssh/id_ed25519)"  # watch the name of the key to be the one used into github

+# make Argo use the ssh key
+kubectl -n argocd patch secret argocd-secret \
+  --type merge \
+  -p '{"stringData": {
+        "repositories": "- url: git@github.com:cezarbajenaru/ekscourse_gitops_platform.git\n  sshPrivateKeySecret:\n    name: repo-ssh-creds\n    key: sshPrivateKey"
+  }}'

+kubectl -n argocd patch configmap argocd-cm \
+  --type merge \
+  -p '{"data": {
+        "sshPrivateKeySecretName": "repo-ssh-creds"
+  }}'

+# restarts repository server
+kubectl -n argocd rollout restart deployment argocd-repo-server

+# with this command you restart the applications in the namespace
+kubectl annotate application root-application -n argocd \
+  argocd.argoproj.io/refresh=hard --overwrite